robdyke/dotfiles/README.md

 put tasks on the queue if you need to track them.

-# Latency
+# Latency and speed

-The lowest possible latency is a target for my workflow and this repository.
+The lowest possible latency is a target for my workflow and code in this repository.
 Too many user interfaces waste time on stupid animations or are just generally slow; working with a setup that is perceptually instantaneous is very pleasant and makes other systems feel irritating to use once you are familiar with the experience.
 Beyond the configuration here, here are some other things that _may_ help reduce latency:

 * Use an accelerated terminal such as `kitty` or `alacritty`
-* Use a keyboard with a fast polling rate and minimal debounce time.
-A lot of gaming keyboards such as the Corsair K70 are optimised for this.
-MX Speed switches may also help.
-* Turn all animations off where possible
+* Turn all animations off where possible.
+For example, Firefox's "cosmetic" animations and "smooth" scrolling.
+* Profile  and optimise application startup time
-* Use a SSD (preferably NVMe m.2 PCI-E based one)
+* Use a SSD (preferably NVMe m.2 PCI-E based)
+* Use a tiling window manager (no 3D nonsense or time spent adjusting windows)
 * Adjust keyboard repeat rate to the lowest setting
 * Use a monitor with low latency and high refresh rate.
 Again, gaming monitors are usually optimised for this.
 * Mitigate [Bufferbloat][6]
+* Use a keyboard with a fast polling rate and minimal debounce time.
+A lot of gaming keyboards such as the Corsair K70 are optimised for this.
+MX Speed switches may also help.

 [6]: https://www.bufferbloat.net/projects/bloat/wiki/What_can_I_do_about_Bufferbloat/